lilissun/goutil/README.md

 }
 ```

-On the other hand, our `PriorityQueue` implementation is not self-contained.
+On the other hand, our `PriorityQueue` does not support the push and pop in the normal way.
 The memory space of `slice` must be pre-allocated before the initialization of the queue.
 It also means that `slice` cannot be dynamically extended to a larger size after the queue is built.
-(In this case, it is recommended to create a new `PriorityQueue` with the extended `slice`.)
 When `queue.Push()` is used, it pushes the element
 located at `queue.GetLength()` in `slice` to the queue
 rather than taking an element as parameters.